Tips for Painting Wainscoting

 I may or may not have already refinished a dresser, primed the fireplace, rearranged

-four eighteen times, painted, dreamed, planned… But for the most part, I’m taking my own advice.
+four eighteen times, painted the dining room, set up a home office, dreamed, and planned… But for the most part, I’m taking my own advice.

 Step one?
 Paint.

-And since the entire room (wainscoting, walls, and cabinet) were a cream with a brown glaze…
+And since the entire room (beadboard wainscoting, walls, and cabinet) were a cream with a brown glaze…

 I have had a lot of practice lately. 😉 And I’m happy to share my tips for success with you: